 This makes more sense for large commissions where shipping something (potentially internationally) won’t take a sizeable cut out of your profit.
 Keep the postal receipt and a picture of the envelope with the tracking code on it and submit this as evidence along with everything else.

 Let someone else worry about this stuff

-Counter disputing fraudulent chargebacks are an unfortunate part of business.
+Counter disputing fraudulent chargebacks are an unfortunate part of the business.
 They are also stressful and time-consuming.
 If you saw our last blog, we spoke about how damaging to your income having to deal with “non-art” things are.

-Arty has been battle hardened to defend artists against fraudulent disputes.
+Arty has been battle-hardened to defend artists against fraudulent disputes.
 We can’t promise we’ll win every time, but we can promise you’ll be in good hands.
 Arty has measures to automatically collect and submit a large amount of evidence upon a suspected fraudulent dispute being opened.
-We frequently fine tune our counter dispute process and work with PayPal and our other payment gateways to ensure we are delivering all the evidence required.
+We frequently fine-tune our counter dispute process and work with PayPal and our other payment gateways to ensure we are delivering all the evidence required.

 In Conclusion (or the tl;dr)

 PayPal is both a blessing and a curse for digital artists.
 We can’t guarantee that using these techniques will protect you 100% of the time, but with solid evidence, you are far more likely that a dispute will resolve in your favour.
 To quickly recap the tips: